webbert/CrawlerTradingPrediction/developerlogs.md

 Made some reformatting to the main structure of the project.

 Want to learn how to make code and coding structure more professional and efficient.

+## Progress Day 8 (29 Jan)

+Created version number for product

+Bugs Found:

+1. Noticed that if the data exceeds a certain number of days based on the split section, it cannot run.

+- Need to find solution to be able to fit number of days and windows size